jay86cn/techui-toolkit/README.md

 -----

+**This tool library is only for the technical realization of the simple version of the license, not for profit.
+So you can get a free commercial license in the following way.**

-**You can get the license for free, just click "Star" in my following project repository, and you can get a 1-year free license, which can be used for commercial use within the validity period.**
+**Just click "Star" in my following project repository, And you can get permanent licenses for companies or individuals, which can be used for commercial use.**

 - [techui-vue2](https://github.com/ayin86/techui-vue2)
 - [techui-vue3-lite](https://github.com/ayin86/techui-vue3-lite)